 Consider the company that determines 5 Mbps is the right size bandwidth for its needs.
 Utlizing T1 lines, the IT manager can choose 4.5 Mbps (3 bonded T1s) or 6.0 Mbps (4 bonded T1s).
 Since companies typically prefer not to under-subscribe their bandwidth, most will get 4 bonded T1s, and pay extra for un-needed bandwidth.
 They will also need bonding equipment, such as a managed router for the Ethernet hand-off.
 Some carriers will provide this equipment, but quality may be less than desirable as they try to keep their costs down.
 It’s not uncommon for a port to go out, resulting in fewer operating T1 lines and less than desirable performance.

 If you prefer more efficient and modern voice and data transport mediums with inherent flexibility to meet your needs, consider Fixed Wireless broadband.
-Skyriver Enterprise delivers business-grade Fixed Wireless broadband, with dedicated bandwidth to meet your specific bandwidth needs, without any extra equipment to pay for or worry about.
+Skyriver Magnitude 5G class broadband and Skyriver Enterprise delivers business-grade Fixed Wireless broadband, with dedicated bandwidth to meet your specific bandwidth needs, without any extra equipment to pay for or worry about.
 Skyriver’s Ethernet hand-off can easily scale up to GigE in a matter of hours, not 30-45 days required from legacy T1 providers.

 More about Skyriver services -

-Skyriver Enterprise is perfectly suited for cloud computing, VoIP and other real-time business applications.
+Skyriver Magnitude and Skyriver Enterprise are perfectly suited for cloud computing, VoIP and other real-time business applications.
 Skyriver Private Network is designed for companies that require private and secure connectivity between office locations.
 Contact Skyriver for performance specs and a free quote.

 - Don’t get spooked by ISPs.
 Get hooked. - October 27, 2017